HarukiMoriarty/madkv/report/proj2.md

 The client interaction with the partitioned system follows these steps:
 - Clients initially connect to the Manager to discover partition mapping
 - After learning the partition layout, clients send requests directly to the appropriate partition server based on the key
-- For operations like scans that may span multiple partitions:
+- For SCAN that may span multiple partitions:
    - The operation is carefully divided into multiple command requests
    - Each request is sent to the relevant partition server
    - Results are aggregated on the client side

 ### 1.3 Retry Logic Design Walkthrough

-Our system implements various retry mechanisms to handle connection failures and ensure reliable operation in distributed environments.
+Our system implements various retry mechanisms to handle connection failures and ensure reliable operation.

 #### 1.3.1 Client-Side Retry Logic
-We enable clients to handle connection failures through the following retry mechanisms:
+We enable clients to handle connection failures:

-- **Manager Connection Retry**: If a client fails to connect to the Manager, it will automatically retry the connection using a backoff strategy
+- **Manager Connection Retry**: If a client fails to connect to the Manager, it will automatically retry the connection every 1 second
-- **Server Connection Retry**: When an RPC channel to a partition server breaks, the client will attempt to re-establish the connection
+- **Server Connection Retry**: When an RPC channel to a partition server breaks, the client will attempt to re-establish the connection every 1 second
-- **Command Tracking**: Clients maintain responsibility for tracking command execution status, enabling them to retry failed commands when necessary
+- **Command Tracking**: Clients maintain responsibility for tracking command execution status, enable to retry failed commands when necessary

 #### 1.3.2 Server-Side Retry Logic

 On the server side, we implement more focused retry logic:

 - **Manager Registration Retry**: When a server starts up or recovers, it will retry connecting to the Manager during registration if initial attempts fail
-- **No Response Retry**: If a server fails to send results back to a client due to a broken pipe, it simply discards the result rather than attempting to retry
+- **No Response Retry**: If a server fails to send results back to a client due to a broken pipe, it simply discards the result

 ## Self-provided Testcase